spieglt/whatfiles/README.md

 ## Known issues:

-- Only works on x86_64.

 - Tabs crash when `whatfiles` is used to launch Firefox.
 (Attaching with `-p [PID]` once it's running works fine, as does using `whatfiles` to launch a second Firefox window if one's already open.)

 ## Planned features:

-- Support ARM64.
-I've ordered a Raspberry Pi for the purpose.

 Thank you for your interest, and please also check out [Cloaker](https://github.com/spieglt/cloaker), [Nestur](https://github.com/spieglt/nestur), and [Flying Carpet](https://github.com/spieglt/flyingcarpet)!